 A. Yes.
-The College is registered with Human Resources for income tax purposes.
+NTTI is registered with Human Resources for income tax purposes.

 Q. When are tuition payments due?

-Q. Do I have to move to Vernon to attend College?
+Q. Do I have to move close to my campus location to attend College?

 A. Not usually.
 If it is within reason, we encourage students to live in the area they are planning to build their practice so their business can build while attending class.
-Students usually drive or fly, whichever is convenient.
+Students usually drive, bus or fly, whichever is convenient.

 Q. What kinds of jobs are available after I graduate?